devgeniem/exhale/README.md

         ]
     ],

-    // value can have be nested elements too
+    // value have nested elements too, which will get parsed recursively [
-    [
         'name' => 'partypack',
         'attributes' => [